BlueberryPamela/welcome2/README.md

 The purpose of this repo is to demonstrate how git works, and how markdown work.

-You are welcome to copy and play with this repo.
+> You are welcome to copy and play with this repo.
+> This is a quote, using a >

 ## second level head
 ### third level head